stefan-schindler/git-playground/README.md

 Just for testing different GitHub features.
 Made some changes....directly to master

-This are real hcange s to featuer
+This are real changes to feature .. made on GitHub online